What is a heater core?

 • Excessive flow rates due to a missing restrictor can wear out the heater core tubing, causing it to leak

 • Using the wrong coolant can cause incompatibility issues with the materials used throughout the cooling system.
-That can cause corrosion, but can also cause seals and hoses to deteriorate and shed material that eventually clogs the heater core tubes.
+That can cause corrosion, but it can also cause seals and hoses to deteriorate and shed material that eventually clogs the heater core tubes.

 All core failures are due to either owner neglect or shop error in not replacing a flow restrictor.